Lee Seokwoo: Early life

-Lee's earned undergraduate and Master of Laws degrees at Korea University.
+Lee earned undergraduate and Master of Laws degrees at Korea University.
 Further studies led to an LL.M. at the University of Minnesota Law School and an LL.M. in International Legal Studies at New York University School of Law.
 He was engaged in post-graduate research at George Washington University in 1999 and at the International Boundaries Research Unit (IBRU) at Durham University in 1999-2000.
 He was also a research scholar at the Asian Studies Centre in St Antony's College at Oxford in 2000.

 Lee's doctorate in Public International Law was conferred by Oxford University in 2001.
 His dissertation was entitled "International Law and the Resolution of Territorial Disputes over Islands in East Asia."
 In 2001, he was also a visiting scholar in the East Asian Legal Studies Program (EALS) at Harvard Law School in 2001.

 Career

 Lee is associate professor of law at Inha University at Incheon, Korea.